bashpack-project/bashpack/README.md

 ```

 ### Switch between repositories
-_To switch between repositories, you have to edit the "production" parameter in /etc/bashpack/bashpack_config_
+_To switch between repositories, you have to edit the "publication" parameter in /etc/bashpack/bashpack_config_

 **main to unstable**
 ```javascript